bhctest123/soberlivingappcom-new/src/content/blog/3-mistakes-you-might-be-making-with-mat-patients-at-your-sober-living-home.md

 ---
-title: "Sober Living App - 3 Mistakes You Might be Making with MAT Patients at Your Sober Living Home"
+title: '3 Mistakes You Might be Making with MAT Patients at Your Sober Living Home'
 description: 'Better support MAT residents in your SLH: Avoid 3 common pitfalls (Jan 2021 tips).
 From the Sober Living App blog archives.'
 date: 2021-01-06
 author: "Ben Weiss"